threefoldfoundation/www_threefold_farming/content/page/how_it_works/cta/cta.md

 link: ''
 ---

 ThreeFold Farming is the process of connecting capacity to the ThreeFold Grid.
-The individuals and organizations that connect the servers are called Farmers.
+Individuals and organizations that connect 3Nodes are called Farmers.